-What are the key points you share with others? u want to take to heart for yourself and to

-SOMETHI ING TO THINK ABOUT
+What are the key points you want to take to heart for yourself and to share with others?
+SOMETHING TO THINK ABOUT

-Someth ING TO THINK ABOUT

 "Forgiveness is a skill, a way of preserving clarity, sanity and generosity in an individual life, a beautiful way of shaping the mind to a future we want for ourselves...
 To forgive is to put oneself in a larger gravitational field of experience than the one that first seemed to hurt us."